-Mixed-asset portfolios are constructed using ex-post data to evaluate the diversification benefits of adding international property trusts and direct property to conventional financial asset portfolios.
-The analysis is carried out in two stages.
-The first stage involves the evaluation of the mixed-asset portfolio's performance when direct property (proxy is Australian Composite Property Index), LPTs (proxy is ASX/LPT 300 Index) and international LPTs (proxy is ILPT Index) are added to the financial assets' portfolio.
+Mixed-asset portfolio will be constructed using ex-post data to evaluate the diversification benefits of adding international property trusts and direct property to conventional financial assets portfolio.
+The analysis will be carried out in two stages.
+The first stage involves the evaluation of mixed-asset portfolio's performance when direct property (proxy by Australian Composite Property Index), LPTs (proxy by ASX/LPT 300 Index) and international LPTs (proxy by ILPT Index) are added to financial assets portfolio.
 The second stage extends the portfolio analysis by comparing the efficient frontiers of a variety of asset mixes based on Markowitz Modern Portfolio Theory.
-The Solver function (in Excel) is applied to optimise the asset allocation mix to obtain the optimal mixed-asset portfolio that is mean-variance efficient.
-The diversification benefit of international LPTs can be established if the efficient frontier of the international LPTs.
+Solver function (in Excel) will be applied to optimise the asset allocation mix to obtain the optimal mixed-asset portfolio that is mean-variance efficient frontier of international LPTs portfolio dominated other efficient frontiers that did not include international LPTs.